About faults and power issues

 What can cause a complete loss of power supply?

 The loss of electricity supply can be caused by any number of events, from a vehicle hitting a pole, to lightning strikes, trees falling over the power lines, or even vandalism.
 Always treat the lines as live and do not approach.
-Keep a safe distance and phone our system control team.
+Keep a safe distance and phone our customer call centre.

 Is the power out just at my property?